prescottprue/react-redux-firebase/docs/auth.md

 export default firebaseConnect()(SomeComponent) // or withFirebase(SomeComponent)
 ```

+#### Custom Claims

+ Firebase has a secure way of identifying and making claims about users with [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims).
+This is a good way to provide roles for users.

+ If `enableClaims` config option is used along with `userProfile` you will find custom claims in `state.firebase.profile.token.claims`.

+ **Note**: If a claim is added to a user who is already logged in those changes will not necessarily be propagated to the client.
+In order to assure the change is observed, use a `refreshToken` property in your `userProfile` collection and update it's value after the custom claim has been added.
+Because `react-redux-firebase` watches for profile changes, the custom claim will be fetched along with the `refreshToken` update.

 For examples of how to use this API, checkout the [auth recipes section](/docs/recipes/auth.html).

 ## login(credentials)